 Also check out Andrea Nguyen's article on How Pho Rice Noodles Are Made.

 Preparing Banh Pho for Pho

 Properly preparing banh pho noodles for serving in pho depends on whether you use the dry or fresh banh pho.
-If the banh pho is the dry type, then they should be soaked in hot water for 15 to 20 minutes, and drained afterwards.
+If the banh pho is the dry type, then they should be soaked in hot water (or boiled) for 15 to 20 minutes, then drained and rinsed afterwards.
 The resulting noodles should be soft and translucent.